cheyrou23/using-cloud/help for information security people/evaluating trello.md

 #### 1. Data in transit protection

-.Trello meets the objectives of this principle
+>Trello meets the objectives of this principle

 * connections to trello.com are encrypted between the browser and the trello.com web servers using TLS.
 The web servers support a [good cryptographic profile](https://www.gov.uk/guidance/transport-layer-security-tls-for-external-facing-services)